Luro Administrative Post: History

 In June 2001 there were severe floods in East Timor, which affected the Luro area.
 At the end of August 2011, four people died in a clash between two martial arts groups in Baricafa.
 As a result, Prime Minister Xanana Gusmão ordered the closure of the martial arts clubs.

 Geography

-Luro is situated in eastern East Timor in Lautém Municipality.
+Luro is situated in eastern Timor-Leste in Lautém Municipality.
 The district covers an area of 125.4 km2 and as of 2015 it had a population of 7,124 people.
 Luro lies in a valley surrounded by hills and smaller mountains.
 Legumau (Legumaw, Apara) in the Suco of Lacawa is the highest point in the area at 1228 m (other sources also state 1221 m and 1297 m).

 Rivers include the Adafuro, which flows between Wairoque and Cotamutu and through Afabubu, the Bocilliu, which flows through the western part of Afabubu, the Roumoco near the eastern border of Luro, and the Letana in the southern part of Baricata.